Your filmmaker website will go through two stages.

 After a minute or two, WordPress will be installed in your account.
 You will then be issued with a username and a password.
 Once you have it, you can log into your new website and begin your customization.

 In my opinion, WordPress is one of the most robust and powerful content management systems in the world.
-And the reason I recommend installing a CMS for filmmakers, over building a traditional website is because once you set up WordPress, you will be able to create and modify your content and change the entire look and feel of your website, with the ease of sending an email.
+And it’s easy to use.
+Once you set up WordPress, you can create and modify your content and change the entire look and feel of your website, with the ease of sending an email.

 By making these tweaks yourself, you will save the cost of constantly contacting your webmaster.
 If you like these tactics, you’ll love this film distribution resource.